Noam173/dnn-project/README.md

-⚠️ Notice: This is an abandoned project.
+This is an abandoned project.
 It is unfinished and has not been actively maintained.